xebia/ai-toolbox/src/content/en/docs/Workflows/Creating a annotated speaker deck for training/_index.md

 categories: [Presentation]
 tags: [PowerPoint, SlackGPT, WhisperAI]
 description: >
-  How can you create a PowerPoint deck with speaker notesm so your presentation or training can be redelivered?
+  How can you create a PowerPoint deck with speaker notes so your presentation or training can be redelivered?
 ---

 |Responsible AI Checklist|